Michael F. Adams: University of Georgia, 1997–2013

 Rhodes Hall (pictured in 2014) housed the administrative offices of the new UGA College of Public Health beginning in 2013.

 Adams applied for the presidency at the University of Georgia (UGA), left vacant by the resignation of Chuck Knapp in 1996.
 He was one of three finalists for the position, along with University of Michigan vice president Bernie Machen and North Carolina State University vice provost Debra W. Stewart.
-Ultimately, he was selected, and he was announced as UGA's incoming president on June 11, 1997, which surprised many UGA faculty and students due to Adams' lack of experience in leadership at flagship universities.
+Ultimately, he was selected, and he was announced as UGA's incoming president on June 11, 1997, which surprised many UGA faculty and students due to Adams's lack of experience in leadership at flagship universities.
 He resigned from Centre effective around that same time and took office as UGA's twenty-first president on September 1, 1997.
 At Georgia, his starting annual salary was $177,000, though he was making upwards of $1 million by the time of his retirement.

 Shortly into his tenure at Georgia, Adams shrank the school's staff of seven senior vice presidents to three, creating a provost position that would be filled by Karen Holbrook, formerly vice provost for research at University of Florida.
 In 2002, Adams announced to the UGA Foundation that he had a job offer for the presidency of Ohio State University—with a supposed salary of between $850,000 and $1,000,000—leading the Foundation to offer him a raise.
 After reading published reports of the alleged offer James Patterson, chair of Ohio State's presidential search committee, "flatly denied" that Adams was offered the position.

-In July 2003, the university underwent an audit from Deloitte & Touche to investigate issues including Adams' expenses.
+In July 2003, the university underwent an audit from Deloitte & Touche to investigate issues including Adams's expenses.
 Those concerning travel and payments to his wife were put under particular scrutiny.
-These expenses included a trip to watch George W. Bush's inauguration, a commencement reception for a graduating law school class which included Adams' son, and a trip to attend the funeral of Robert L. McLeod, who had been president of Centre from 1938 to 1945.
+These expenses included a trip to watch George W. Bush's inauguration, a commencement reception for a graduating law school class which included Adams's son, and a trip to attend the funeral of Robert L. McLeod, who had been president of Centre from 1938 to 1945.
 Auditors noted that Adams later reimbursed the foundation for some of these expenses.
 Disagreement between Adams and longtime athletic director and former football coach Vince Dooley led to Dooley's retirement after his contract was not renewed, a move that drew ire from many.